beakbahama/log/docs/existence.md

 > [!IMPORTANT]
 >
 > The very claim of providing "*The Explanation for Existence*" is an act of profound, almost absurd, audacity.
-For millennia, some of humanity's deepest thinkers have wrestled with these ultimate questions, with many concluding that a final, singular answer may be forever beyond our reach.
+For millennia, humanity has wrestled with the ultimate questions of existence, with many concluding that a final, singular answer may be forever beyond our reach.
 To propose that such an answer not only exists, but is simple, intelligible, and contained within this document, seems to defy the very nature of scientific humility and philosophical inquiry.
 >
 > This document acknowledges that inherent absurdity.
 It does not ask for belief.
-Instead, it begins by establishing the very tools needed to navigate such a claim: **a rigorous, universal Stress Test that any candidate for a final explanation must pass.**
+Instead, it begins by establishing the very tools needed to navigate such a claim: **a rigorous, universal stress test that any candidate for a final explanation must pass to be considered complete.**
 >
 > This "Stress Test" is not merely an introduction.
 It is a fundamental part of the explanation itself.
 Before we can answer *"Why is there existence?"*, we must first define what a complete and valid answer would even look like.
 This document will first establish these foundational principles for truth, and then proceed to unveil the explanation that is built upon them.

+> [!NOTE]
+>
+> **A Note on Scope and Certainty**
+>
+> This document does not claim to answer every conceivable question, but it does claim to answer the **fundamental** ones.
+It establishes the foundational root of existence from which, in principle, any observed phenomenon can be explained.
+The sheer breadth and simplicity of this framework are central to its claim: it whittles reality down to a singular, observable foundation and shows how all known observations emerge from it without resorting to unobservable constructs.
+The argument is that any alternative explanation would necessarily be more complex, less unified, or would fail to account for all observations, making the truth of this one a matter of logical near-necessity.
+>
+> However, it is crucial to distinguish between explaining the **rules of the system** and calculating the **statistical outcomes** of that system.
+This explanation demonstrates that life is a natural outcome of the fundamental nature of existence.
+It makes no claim, however, on the specific *probability* of life emerging on any given world, or the likelihood of complex beings like birds or mammals arising.
+Those questions of probability remain open and exciting frontiers for exploration, to be investigated *within* this now-understood framework.

+> [!TIP]
+>
+> To quickly understand the defined scope and methodology of this explanation, you only need to read the **Preface** above and the first section of Part 1 titled ***A Stress Test for Any "Explanation for Existence."*** Together, these sections establish the purpose of this document, the rigorous principles it follows, and the universal criteria any fundamental explanation must satisfy.
+>
+> Afterwards, read through the sections of Part 2 to get a basic understanding of the explanation.
+At that point, the document is written so that you can then choose which area of explanation you are most interested in exploring in the remaining parts.
+>
+> *This entire onboarding process will take approximately 10-15 minutes.*

+> [!NOTE]
+> *This is a living document and is still under development.
+Feedback is welcome via [discussions](https://github.com/beakbahama/log/discussions) or [email](mailto:m@worldamazing.org).
+Meaningful contributions will be acknowledged and attributed.*

 ## Table of Contents